kaikai581/t2k-mppc-daq/README.md

 ## Change Log
 On 20200827 I merged my test repo into my production repo to reduce repo redundancy.
-This project is perfectly fine to be fully open.
+This project should be fine to be fully open.

 ## t2k-mppc-daq-private